 Each NSCA SIG has an executive council composed of a chair and at least two members.
 Applications are accepted from October 1 to December 15 annually.

-Current Special Interest Groups include:
+NSCA Special Interest Groups currently accepting applications:

 The NSCA Board is the governing body that guides the NSCA.
 It is comprised of a President, Educational/Institutional Strength and Conditioning Professional Member, Personal Trainer Member, Academician/Researcher Member, Sports Medicine Professional Member, three Board Members and a Public Member.

 Volunteer with CASCE to make a difference in strength and conditioning education.

 In July 2018, the NSCA announced an upcoming change to the eligibility rules for the Certified Strength and Conditioning Specialist® (CSCS®) exam.
 Beginning in 2030 (target date), candidates will be required to graduate with a Bachelor’s degree in a strength and conditioning related field, from a program accredited by an NSCA-approved accrediting agency.

 In line with this initiative, the Council on Accreditation of Strength and Conditioning Education (CASCE, pronounced kass-key) was formed to serve the need for programmatic accreditation specifically for strength and conditioning.
 CASCE has since begun accepting applications from institutions seeking programmatic accreditation.